Mark Pawsey: House of Commons

 Pawsey resigned from his position as a councillor upon selection in January 2007 for the new parliamentary constituency of Rugby and was a member of the A-List.
-Pawsey was first elected to the House of Commons in 2010 for Rugby with a majority of 6,000 votes.
-He was subsequently reelected in 2015 and 2017 with majorities of 10,345 and 8,212.
+Pawsey was first elected to the House of Commons in 2010 for Rugby with a majority of 6,000 votes; in this contest he defeated Andy King, who had unseated his father as MP for Rugby and Kenilworth in 1997.
+He was reelected in 2015 and 2017 with majorities of 10,345 and 8,212.

 Pawsey served on the Communities and Local Government Committee, having taken over from George Freeman, between 2010 and 2015.
 He was also a member of the Public Bill Committee for the Defence Reform Act 2014 and has been a member of the all-party groups on manufacturing, microbusinesses, packaging, small business, sewers and sewerage and rugby union.
 He played for the Lords & Commons rugby club and is currently also secretary of the All-Party Parliamentary Group on Speedway Racing.

 In December 2012, Pawsey spoke out against allowing same sex people to marry by suggesting that it may lead to lower levels of heterosexual people getting married.
 He said in the House of Commons: "Given that marriage rates in Spain and Holland collapsed after the introduction of same-sex marriage, does she [Maria Miller] not fear that in this country even fewer couples intending to have children will choose to marry?"
 Research later showed that Pawsey's evidence base for making his suggestion was problematic.

 Since becoming an MP Pawsey has campaigned against various measures to limit the tobacco industry.
 In 2012 Pawsey set up, and became Chair, of the All Party Parliamentary Group (APPG) for the Packaging Manufacturing Industry, with one of objectives of this APPG is "to address issues facing the industry from regulation".
-Pawsey was one of the MPs who voted unsuccessfully against the proposed tobacco control measure of introducing plain packaging in 2015.
-Later that year, Pawsey received Rugby World Cup match day hospitality, worth £1,650 from Japan Tobacco International.

 Pawsey was opposed to Brexit prior to the 2016 referendum.

 In July 2017, Pawsey was accused of hypocrisy by opponents after he voted against an Opposition Party amendment to end a below inflation public sector pay cap – one week after saying concerns over wages needed to be addressed in a letter to his local newspaper.
 Pawsey defended voting against Labour's amendment, stating: "It was gesture politics by Labour as this was not a vote on primary legislation."

-He stated that he would support repealing the ban on fox hunting.
+In 2017, he said that he would support repealing the ban on fox hunting.

-Since September 2017 he has been a member of the Business, Energy and Industrial Strategy Committee.